Roosecote Power Station: Specification

 Prior to decommissioning, the station was a Combined cycle gas turbine power station, fueled by gas from Centrica's Morecambe Bay field which is landed at nearby Westfield Point.
 The station generated electricity using one 165 MWe Alstom GT13E gas turbine, its associated alternator having a terminal voltage of 15.75 kV, rated at 210MVA, from which the exhaust gases at 520C pass through one CMI heat recovery steam generator.
-Steam from this powers one 63MWe steam turbine, with its alternator having a terminal voltage of 12.5 kV.
+Steam from this powers one 63 MWe steam turbine, with its alternator having a terminal voltage of 12.5 kV.
 The station had a thermal efficiency of 49%.
 The electricity generated entered the National Grid, via a transformer, at 132 kV, where it powered part of the United Utilities (former NORWEB) network.
 By March 2012 it was reconfigured to allow operation in the Short Term Operating Reserve market.

 Battery storage plant

 In 2018 Centrica Business Solutions commissioned the 49 MW Roosecote battery storage facility.
 The battery helps to keep the electricity grid stable by either absorbing power from, or supplying power to, the grid and is able to come online in less than a second.
 Centrica Business Solutions is also expanding its own renewable energy network through the set up of Centrica Energy Assets, where land is leased for both solar farms and battery storage.